Grim tally: NZ surpasses US Covid mortality rate for the first time

 "For the first time now, our daily mortality rate has passed the United States.
 We won't be in that range for very long, maybe a week or two.
 It's still a shock for us."

-The US mortality rate peaked around the first week of February at close to 8 deaths per million.
+The US mortality rate with Omicron peaked around the first week of February this year at close to 8 deaths per million.

+Its highest mortality rate in the pandemic overall was in January 2021 when it was over 10 deaths per million with the first variant, and before the vaccine rollout had ramped up.

+One of the highest - if not the highest - mortality rates worldwide has been in Peru, which peaked at nearly 25 deaths per million over a seven-day rolling average at the end of April last year.

-Most OECD countries were ahead of New Zealand in terms of their Omicron outbreaks and their death rates were dropping as New Zealand's peaked.
+Most OECD countries are ahead of New Zealand in terms of their Omicron outbreaks and their death rates were dropping as New Zealand's peaked.

 Baker said Taranaki, Whanganui and the West Coast had their highest Covid-19 case numbers yesterday.
 The numbers in those DHBs were jumping around a lot, he said, reflecting the virus arriving in different populations at different times.